luke-titley/git-poly/README.md

 Those commands also work with the '--branch/-branch' flag, which allows you to filter the repos you are working on, using a regular expression that is matched against the branch the repo is currently tracking.

+### Differences
+#### git slave
+- It's written in perl.
+- It's doesn't do as many operations in parallel.
+- It doesn't have the goal of presenting multiple repose as one repo.
+#### google repo
+- It's written in python.
+- It's doesn't do as many operations in parallel.
+- It doesn't have the goal of presenting multiple repose as one repo.
+#### git submodule
+- It doesn't have the goal of presenting multiple repose as one repo.
+#### git subtree
+- It's a good alternative.

 # Cloning